microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/place-list.md

 - $select
 - $top

 Use $top to customize the page size.
-The default page size is 100.For general information, see [OData query parameters](/graph/query-parameters).
+The default page size is 100.

+For general information, see [OData query parameters](/graph/query-parameters).

 ## Request headers